Like millions of other girls from the lower socio-economic background in India, she got married at 14, had her first child at 16.

 I worked in a multinational company, lived in one of the poshest localities in the city, traveled around the world on holidays.

 Every time I look at my life closely, I realize that I owe every bit of the professional success, self empowerment and liberation which I achieved in last few years, to this illiterate and poor woman.
-She liberated me, made me who I am today, helped me to fulfill my lifelong dream of being self independent, and an empowered individual.
+She liberated me, made me who I am today, helped me to fulfill my lifelong dream of being self independent.

 It was the summer of 2010.
 I was planning to visit my husband who was then posted in the United Kingdom, with my two kids 7 and 4-year-old.
 I was a full-time, stay at home mom, living in India with my two kids and my ailing father-in-law.
 My husband had been working in the United Kingdom for the previous three years.